pulp/plugin_template/README.md

   test_s3               Include s3 job for running tests using [minio](https://github.com/minio/minio)
                         to emulate S3.

-  test_stream           Include stream job for running tests using [sftp](https://github.com/atmoz/sftp)
-                        to emulate a private cloud.

   update_redmine        The CI will automatically change the state of tickets when PRs are opened,
                         or merged, and when the changes are released.